The Disciple (2020 film)

 The Disciple is a 2020 Indian Marathi-language drama film written, directed and edited by Chaitanya Tamhane.
 It stars Aditya Modak, Arun Dravid, Sumitra Bhave, Deepika Bhide Bhagwat, and Kiran Yadnyopavit.
 Alfonso Cuarón serves as an executive producer.

 It was entered into the main competition section at the 77th Venice International Film Festival, becoming the first Indian film since Monsoon Wedding (2001) to compete at the festival.
 At Venice, the film won FIPRESCI International Critics Prize presented by the International Federation of Film Critics (FIPRESCI, short for Federation Internationale de la Presse Cinematographique) and the Best Screenplay award.
 It was also screened at the 2020 Toronto International Film Festival, where it was named a winner of the Amplify Voices Award.
 Netflix acquired the distribution rights of the film and it was released through the streaming platform on 30 April 2021.

 Plot

-Sharad Nerulkar has devoted his life to becoming an Indian classical music vocalist, diligently following the traditions and discipline of old masters, his guru, and his father.
-But as years go by, Sharad starts to wonder whether it's really possible to achieve the excellence he's striving for.
+Sharad Nerulkar has devoted his life to becoming an Indian classical music vocalist, following the traditions and discipline of old masters, his guru, and his father.
+As years go by, Sharad starts to wonder whether it is possible to achieve the excellence he is striving for.